 Brian does see a therapist for counseling to help keep him on track.
 "I need to make sure that my head is on straight, as I am going through huge life changes with everything.
 I was never a person to feel that seeing someone like that was worth it, but I think that has made the biggest difference to my success.
 She is awesome, and is a valuable resource to me.
 I think that has been number one on my list of things that has helped me on this journey pre- and post-surgery.

 He has also had to learn how to eat all over again.
 "I make smart choices and I love to cook.
 I don't eat any processed foods.
 If we are going to be going to a restaurant that I haven't been to before, I look at the menu the day before to make sure there are things I can eat.
 If not, I eat before I go out with my own food, and then just eat something very light for dinner and just enjoy everyone's company."

-Brian added that Dr. Bagloo and her staff are always around to answer questions that might come up.
+Brian added that the bariatric surgeon and staff are always around to answer questions that might come up.
 "I use the patient portal all the time to ask questions, and they always get right back to me.
 They give you all the tools to succeed and they follow up and make sure you are using them."